Ready or not, driverless technology is already on UK roads. Here’s what it could mean for you

 And some manufacturers have already taken the driverless concept further.

-Tesla’s Model S includes Autopilot software that allows drivers to switch to driverless mode, although it is currently limited to motorways.
+Tesla’s Model S and Model X include Autopilot software that allows drivers to switch to driverless mode, although it is currently limited to motorways.
 Autopilot has been available in the UK since November 2015 – so it’s possible you’ve driven alongside a car that was driving itself.

-Volvo is also planning to use real families to test their semi-autonomous vehicles from 2017, while fully driverless ‘pods’ for public transport are set to be tested in Greenwich, Bristol, Milton Keynes and Coventry.
+Volvo is currently using real families to test their semi-autonomous vehicles in Sweden, while in the UK fully driverless ‘pods’ for public transport are being tested in Greenwich, Bristol, Milton Keynes and Coventry.

 But while driverless technology is almost ready to go mainstream, efforts are being made to ensure legislation will catch up.